hb9kns/webforms/README.md

 	nopageindex	true
 	# reduce the maximum size of text fields in record input form
 	maxfieldlength	80
-	# logfile (no logging if undefined)
+	# logfile (no logging if unwritable!)
-	logfile	test.log
+	log	dummy	test.log
 	# how to warn about empty fields (can be undefined)
 	emptywarn	<font color="red">/EMPTY/</font>
 	# pattern of allowed characters in fields,